PeterDoesMaths/PeterDoesMaths/README.md

 ### Hi there 👋

+My name is Peter Moskvichev.
+I'll be using this GitHub profile to share some of the maths problems I have worked on.

 <!--
 **PeterDoesMaths/PeterDoesMaths** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.